Arrive in Kathmandu and check in at your hotel. We are happy to organize airport pickups if needed.

 Please make sure to have € 20-25 per day for meals not included in the package.
 Also, remember to have money for visa and tipping purposes.

 The tipping culture in Nepal does not have any strict rules.
-However, it is good to remember that it is always voluntary.
+However, it is good to bear in mind that it is always voluntary.
 If the service has been good at a restaurant, it is polite to leave 5-15% of the total bill.
+Tipping at Trekking Lodges is not common.
 The general tipping amount considered polite for your mountain guides is around €5 per day.

 There are more than 100 different languages spoken in the country.
 Nepal's three main languages are Nepali, Maithili, and Bhojpuri.
 English is spoken in most tourist areas and if need of help, ask your local guide to translate.